We are so glad you are interested in applying for a Delta College scholarship. Did you know about half of those who apply receive a scholarship?

 All current and future Delta College students can apply.
 You must be either a high school graduate or have earned a GED.
 Dual-enrolled students are not eligible for these scholarships.

 If you are a high school senior, you must still have a Delta College ID number and a password to apply for our scholarships.
-For any students who graduated recently, but have no Delta College grade point average (GPA), we will need your high school transcript to your application by the deadline date.
+For any students who graduated from high school in the past three years, but have no Delta College grade point average (GPA), we will need you to upload your high school transcript to your application by the deadline date.

 Many of the Delta College scholarships have a requirement of a minimum grade point average (GPA).
 If you haven't attended before, we need another way to help you confirm that you qualify.
 Having a high school transcript meets that goal.

-All information related to your Delta College scholarship application will be emailed to you from email@example.com - with either positive or our regrets.
-It is important that you add the e-mail above to your list of trusted domains so our notes to you don't end up in your "junk" folder.
+All information related to your Delta College scholarship application will be emailed to you from firstname.lastname@example.org – letting you know if you did or did not receive a scholarship.
+It is important that you add the e-mail above to your list of trusted domains so our emails to you don't end up in your "junk" folder.
 Your Delta College email address is what we will use to communicate with you regarding the status of your scholarship.

 There are two critical steps you must take after you are offered a scholarship: